QuentinRa/blog.quentinra.dev/games/unity-ref/index.md

   * P = Platformer
   * URP = Universal Render Pipeline

-Note that this ranking is made relatively to other entries talking about the same topics.
+Note that this ranking is made relative to other entries talking about the same topics.
 For the topics

 * **C#**: class, methods, variables, attributes
 * **UI**: canvas, menus, scenes, build game